 - Serve: Place the skewers on a wooden board or a plate and serve cold.

 To make these skewers even more delicious, you can drizzle some balsamic glaze (balsamic reduction) or basil oil on them, or serve them on the side so everyone can use their preferred condiment.
 You can also simply drizzle them with some extra virgin olive oil, and season with salt and pepper.
+These caprese skewers would be a nice addition to a barbecue table with some beef shish kabob, spatchcock chicken or Greek grilled chicken.

 Can I make these ahead of time?